 If you're not making the progress you want, one or more of those factors needs tweaking.

 Scientific self-help is a new field.
 As a result, there is no unified theory which I can point you to.

 As the model I use merges together the findings from many different lines of study, is reflects a large portion of our current scientific understanding.
 Still, it is nothing more than a useful approximation, helpful in organizing and understanding the variety of goal achievement strategies and techniques introduced on this page.

 This resource is a work-in-progress.
-If you known of any techniques which you believe should be added to this list, please let me know!
+If you know of any techniques which you believe should be added to this list, please let me know!

 Our brain acts more on what it feels than on what it thinks.
 Let's not fight it.

 We could try to control our emotions and develop indomitable willpower… but that's no fun.

 There's an easier way.
 We can translate what we know into what we feel.